 Rachel Conlon - Subject Director, Dance & Drama

-93% of Graduates from our Dance & Drama courses are in employment or further study.
+93% of Graduates from our Dance & Drama courses were in employment or further study within six months.

 Studying Drama & Theatre is an immersive experience where you will not only be working in taught sessions but also performing in the work of other students, taking opportunities outside of teaching time and being a part of the strong community of theatre makers and creative people at York St John University.
 During the course you can specialise in devising our own work, writing for performance, creating solo and ensemble productions and developing socially engaged theatre.